camerond/camerondaigle/posts/three-types-of-meetings.md

 enough folks for whom it was also a survival mechanism that it's now a system, at a URL, for you.

+### You can't solve meetings by just adding or subtracting them.

+Managers generally feel more effective when they're communicating directly with people, which means they tend to be fans of meetings, so they try to solve issues with meetings through _other_ meetings.

+Individual contributors, however, generally feel more effective when they're plying their trade.
+So they tend to feel pulled away from their 'real work' when they have to attend meetings, and so they try to solve issues with meetings by cutting down on meetings, or just checking out while in meetings.

-## Not more, not less – just better.
+### Not more, not less – just better.

-As a warning, this isn't necessarily a path to having _fewer_ meetings.
+As a warning, this system isn't necessarily a path to having _fewer_ meetings.
 After all, everyone's threshold for 'too many meetings' is different based on what helps them feel effective at their role, and every company's need for meetings is dependent upon the work they're trying to accomplish.
-Managers generally feel more effective when they're communicating directly with people, which means they're generally fans of meetings.
-Individual contributors generally feel more effective when they're plying their trade, so they tend to feel pulled away from their 'real work' when they have to attend meetings.

-There's even a possibility that when you work through this system, you end up with _more_ meetings, because you have one monstrous, all-encompassing meeting that's trying to do too many things.
+There's even a possibility that once you've worked through this system, you end up with _more_ meetings, because you've realized you need to break apart one monstrous, all-encompassing meeting that's trying to do too many things.

 I'm hoping this system helps you have _better_ meetings – that the people running the meeting feel like it's worth their time to run them, and that the people in attendance feel like their presence there _matters_.

+### Three types, no more, no less.

 So let's get into it: try thinking of all meetings as either **Status** meetings, **Feedback** meetings, or **Decision** meetings.